Some lifters have a whole day dedicated to just their shoulders.

 Volume is simply a product of multiplying your total reps x weight.

-You should do a combination of these tactics to keep the intensity up so your muscles will keep adapting to the stress put on them.
+You should combine these tactics to keep the intensity up so your muscles will keep adapting to the stress put on them.

 Finally, we discussed TUT and negative reps early.
 This is another great way to increase intensity without adding reps or weight.
 While the volume calculation won’t grow by adding negatives, the time under tension will make the muscle work harder and longer, resulting in a stress that can keep the muscle growing and adapting.